Your first step into the film industry

 Your passion.
 Your vision.
 Your future.
 In your hands.

-Through hands-on learning experiences and instruction from industry veterans, our program develops the skills that will define your professional career and magnify your unique creative voice.
+Through hands-on learning experiences and instruction from industry experts and mid-career professionals, our program helps you develop the skills necessary to define your career and magnify your unique creative voice.

 View degrees